isitt77/dotNET_Angular_Social/README.md

-# dotNET_Angular_Social
+# Dating App Prject
-Dating app which uses .NET on server side and Angular on client side (Main project from Udemy course by Neil Cummings).
+Dating app which uses .NET on server side and Angular on client side.
+This is from a project-based course on Udemy taught by Neil Cummings (https://www.udemy.com/course/build-an-app-with-aspnet-core-and-angular-from-scratch/).